Excel formula injection in Google Docs

-I suppose that any web researcher upon seeing a form instinctively puts ‘,",> and other interesting symbols here?
-We tried it, too.
+I wonder if any web researcher while seeing a form instinctively puts ‘,”,> or other interesting symbols there.
+Anyway, we tried it.
 However, everything was encoded and filtered exactly as planned.
-Well… But all of user input is inserted into an Excel table, so why don't we try to inject some formula?
-Excel formulas start with an "=".
-OK, let's give it a try.
+Still all the user input is inserted into an Excel table, so why not to try to inject some formula?
+Excel formulas start with an “=”.
+OK, let’s give it a try.

 Fail.
-Cunning Google puts a space symbol before the "=" so that the formula is taken for a simple text cell.
-So how do we get rid of the space?
-Easy as pie: use backspace :) %08 is the Hex code of the backspace key.
+Google puts a space symbol before the “=” so that the formula is taken for a simple text cell.
+How can we get rid of the space?
+Simply by using the backspace. %08 is the Hex code of the backspace key.

 Thus, we wrote in the entry field:

-All we had to do now was devise an interesting and practical vector for this particular injection.
-Google Functions helped us here.
+All we had to do now was to devise a practical vector for this particular injection.

 That gave us the following attack vector:

-- Put sensitive user data into A1 cell (or probably they are already there)
+- Put the sensitive user data into A1 cell (or probably they are already there).

 - Put a formula which makes GET request to http://own_site.com/secret_data_in_base64 into Z666 cell.

-- Read web server logs, get data from cells.
+- Read web server logs, get the data from cells.